 Runkle is proud of its vibrant community, our rigorous academic program, support for the arts, and a belief in teaching the "whole" child.
 Runkle embraces its diverse community, and we are deeply committed to the work of Brookline’s Equity Project.
 Located in the Fisher Hill neighborhood between Route 9 and Beacon Street, Runkle School has a population of 515 students in grades Pre-K through 8.
 Runkle is host to many of the Spanish English Language Learner students in Brookline and to programs for children on the PDD/Autism Spectrum.
 This program is called Reaching for Independence Through Structured Education (RISE).

-Donna Finnegan, Vice Principal
+Donna Finnegan, Principal

 Linda Delvecchio, Building Aide